Dungeons & Dragons Miniatures Game: Sets

-Most D&D Miniatures sets are made up of 60 figures, although exceptions to this are noted below.
+Most D&D Miniatures sets consist of 60 figures, although exceptions to this are noted below.

 The expansion sets for Dungeons & Dragons Miniatures, in order of release, are:

 Icons

 Four large standalone figures, called Icons, were released.
 These were the Gargantuan Black Dragon released in August 2006, the Colossal Red Dragon released in September 2006, the Gargantuan Blue Dragon released in January 2007, and the Gargantuan Orcus, released in 2010.
 There is one Icon Scenario Pack called the Legend of Drizzt Scenario Pack released September 2007.
 It features 2 miniature figures: Drizzt Do'Urden, and Wulfgar, and one large figure: Icingdeath the Gargantuan White Dragon.

 The Icons line of Dungeons & Dragons Miniatures has won two major fantasy gaming awards, with the Colossal Red Dragon winning at the Origins Awards in 2007 for Best Miniature or Miniatures Line of the Year, and the Legend of Drizzt Scenario Pack winning the 2008 ENnies Award for Best Miniature Product.